 Vegetable Production

 market options there is a considerable market in

 processed and dried mustroom products.
 The

 button or brown mushrooms (Agaricus its portus)

 - portus)

 shiltake mushenoms (Lentinus edades)

 - oyster mushrooms (phoenix tails or pleuro Pleurotus pulmanarius)

 dle mushcooms; Flammulisa velutipe)

 truffles (Tuber melanosperum) - outdoor production only.

 Comments mushcooms are modered in dark

 Commonly, mushroons are produced in dark, climate-controlled rooms.
 Mushroom spores are collected and used to insculate the growing medium that then becomes the spawn.
 The spawn is applied to compost and the cycle of production begins.

 categorised under the name 'bean spro-There is a consistent demand for sprouted be and seeds.
 The plants are harvested at such immature stage of their life that they has limited lifespan and require good post-har management.
 The key crops used to prod-

 - alfalfa

 lentils

 - adzuki beans

 - kaiware (dailon radish seed)

 sunflowers (shoots)

 - sunflowers (shoots) mustaod

 - blue peas

-- - producers need to have specialised permination rooms, facilities for pricking out and growing on seedlings, etc. and, most importantly, they must practise strict implene to ensure high-smalls
+- - producers need to have specialised germination rooms, facilities for pricking out and growing on seedlings, etc. and, most importantly, they must practise strict implene to ensure high-smalls

 - Within indoor systems there are some issues which cannot be ignored.
 The presence of some pest and disease pathogens that adapt to these

 produced Tigne e.k.
 Table c.k. lin no., common produced Tigne e.k.
-Table c.k. lin no., common produced to the comm es such as New Zealand's reputation as a supplier repried, the top-quality produce means that the industrial shed with should look to target increased experts into 6 recommend; veloped nasteries in countries such as the Units y 1990 to 10 Stanes, Japan, Australia, the European Union ar in recent Canada where consumers could pay premise prices (Figures a 2 and 4).
-New Zealand susprises (Figures 4) and 4).
-New Zealand su rendo in the front and regulated experiments and search as some global registrations, performed as the first in the control as the second plantery requirations, performed growing and an effect in surply control and the first performance of the first performed growing and the first performance of the first performance of
+Table c.k. lin no., common produced to the comm es such as New Zealand's reputation as a supplier repried, the top-quality produce means that the industrial shed with should look to target increased experts into 6 recommend; y-veloped nasteries in countries such as the Urison y-typosa to Stanes, Japan, Australia, the European Urison art in recent Canada where consumers could pay premise prices (Figures a.2 and a.9.
+New Zealand susrendo in the front and regulated experiments and search as some global registrations, performed as the first in the control as the second plantery requirations, performed growing and an effect in surply control and the first performance of the first performed growing and the first performance of the first performance of